Graham N. Fitch: Civil War service

 After the Civil War erupted and President Abraham Lincoln called for 100,000 volunteers to put down the rebellion, Fitch raised the 46th Indiana Infantry.
 He was its colonel before being promoted to command of a brigade.

 During the battles of New Madrid and Island Number Ten, Fitch commanded the 2nd Brigade of Brigadier General John M. Palmer's infantry division.
 He also participated in the capture of Fort Pillow and Memphis.
 Fitch later commanded the Union infantry forces at Saint Charles in Arkansas.

-In late 1862, he resigned his commission because of injuries received in action.
+In late 1862 he resigned his commission because of injuries received in action.

-Postbellum career

 Fitch returned home and resumed the practice of medicine in Logansport.

+Death and burial

 He died there in 1892 and was buried in Mount Hope Cemetery.

+Family

 Edwin Denby, Fitch's grandson, was a U.S. representative from Michigan and Secretary of the Navy.